Nampally Assembly constituency

 Nampally Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one among 15 constituencies in the capital city of Hyderabad.
+It is one of the 26 constituencies of CURE limits, a strategic zone created by Government of Telangana.
 It is part of Secunderabad Lok Sabha constituency.

 Majid Hussain of All India Majlis-e-Ittehadul Muslimeen is representing the constituency after the 2023 Telangana elections which he subsequently won by narrowly defeating Congress candidate Mohammed Feroz Khan and replaced incumbent Jaffer Hussain who instead became MLA of Yakhutpura constituency.

 Extent of the constituency

 Nampally was carved out of Asifnagar Assembly constituency before the 2009 elections as per Delimitation Act of 2002.

 The constituency presently comprises the following neighbourhoods: